 An effective strategy I’ve realized works wonderfully is cleaning as you do things during your morning routine.

 For instance, I’ll clean the countertops, the sink, and the mirror in the bathroom when I finish brushing my teeth.

 It doesn’t have to be deep cleaning, but clean enough where you’re like, “Eh, that’ll do.”

 If you have time to deep clean then more power to you!

 This is such a great method because it doesn’t even feel like you’re cleaning since you’re not taking time out of your day to do it.
-(If this sounds like it will work for you grab your copy of my daily cleaning schedule.)

 If your husband is like mine and for some reason can’t figure out the dirty clothes go in the laundry hamper, then you have a pile of clothes that needs to be picked up.

 I lay my daughter in the middle of the bed and let her talk to the fan.
 Even when the fan is off they have the best conversations.
 I’m slightly jealous!

 With her preoccupied, that frees up time for me to straighten up the bedroom quickly.